Bigger (film)

-Bigger (styled as Bigger: The Joe Weider Story) is a 2018 American comedy-drama film by director George Gallo about the life of real life bodybuilders Joe and Ben Weider.
+Bigger (styled as Bigger: The Joe Weider Story) is a 2018 American comedy drama film by director George Gallo about the life of real life bodybuilders Joe and Ben Weider.

-Premise
+Plot

 Brothers Joe and Ben Weider were the architects of Muscle.
 Against all odds, they launched an empire.
 Along the way they discovered Arnold Schwarzenegger, inspired female empowerment, championed diversity, and started a movement that changed the world of bodybuilding in the United States.